eternal-2000/gemmini/Readme.md

 <p align="center">
   <img src="images/CPU_example_AST.png" alt="CPU_AST" width="500"/>
   <br>
-  <em>Figure 1: This is a demo image showing how part of an AST might look for a CPU implementation of a `dgemm` microkernel.
-This will later get turned into AVX2 intrinsics.</em>
+  <em>Figure 1: This is an example showing how part of an AST would look for a CPU implementation of a 4 x 4 `dgemm` microkernel.
+This can later get translated into AVX2 intrinsics.</em>
 </p>

 Currently, the user can invoke the code generation process by calling